flipacholas/Architecture-of-consoles/articles/playstation-portable.md

 - **32 general-purpose registers**: all of them store 32-bit numbers, and two (the zero register and link register) are reserved for special uses.
 This should come as no surprise.
 - **7-stage pipeline**: same as the [Gamecube]({{< ref "gamecube#cpu" >}}).
 [Here]({{< ref "game-boy-advance#cpu" >}}) is a previous explanation of CPU pipelining if you don't remember.
 - A **Memory Protection Unit** or 'MPU' (not to be confused with an 'MMU'): this is a dedicated unit that maps the physical hardware onto the CPU's memory space with some special quirks in-between.
 We'll see more about it in a bit.
-- **32 KB of L1 Cache**: distributed between 16 KB for instructions and 16 KB for data.
+- **32 KB of L1 Cache**[](Comment): of which 16 KB is for instructions and 16 KB for data.
-- A **cache write-back buffer**: the CPU can write over cache believing it has updated physical memory as well.
-Then, the cache takes care of updating memory when the buffer is full.
+- A **cache write-back buffer**: the CPU can write over the cache believing it has updated physical memory as well.
+Then, the cache takes care of updating memory when the buffer is full.[](Comment)
-  - This design speeds up memory stores but doesn't work right away with multi-processor systems, which is the case of the PSP.
-So, developers will have to take care of evicting the buffer when other components require those new values in memory.
+  - This design speeds up memory stores, but doesn't work right away with multi-processor systems like the PSP.
+So, developers will have to take care of evicting the buffer when other components require those new values in memory.[](Comment)

 In conclusion: Allegrex is incredibly fast.
 However, we still don't know what can you do with it.
 After all, you can imagine this CPU as the conductor of an orchestra, and we haven't checked out the performers... yet.

 #### Coprocessors

 As with any MIPS R4000, Allegrex has three coprocessor slots.
 Sony added two:
-- A **Floating Point Unit** as 'CP1': Accelerates arithmetic operations with 32-bit decimal numbers.
+- A **Floating Point Unit (FPU)** as 'CP1': accelerates arithmetic operations with 32-bit decimal numbers.
 It has an independent 8-stage pipeline which adds more parallelism to the main CPU.
-- A **Vector Floating Point Unit** as 'CP2': A coprocessor designed for vector operations, similar to a traditional SIMD processor.
+- A **Vector Floating Point Unit (VFPU)** as 'CP2': a coprocessor designed for vector operations, similar to a traditional SIMD processor.
 It has 128 registers that store 32-bit floats (using the IEEE 754 standard) and a special instruction set with variable pipeline stages.
   - Its usefulness comes from its 128-bit data bus connected to the rest of the system, offloading the main CPU's transit.
-  - If you read the [PS2 article]({{< ref "playstation-2" >}}), the PSP's VFPU is equivalent to the PS2's [VPU0]({{< ref "playstation-2#tab-1-1-vector-processing-unit-0" >}}) operating in **permanent Macromode!**
+  - If you read the [PS2 article]({{< ref "playstation-2" >}}), the PSP's VFPU is equivalent to the PS2's [VPU0]({{< ref "playstation-2#tab-1-1-vector-processing-unit-0" >}}) operating in **permanent Macromode!**[](comment)

 #### Focused memory management